tarwn/lessthandot-hugo/blogs/content/posts/2016-03-02-mvvm-validation-with-knockoutjs-dont-put-it-in-the-viewhtml.md

 I now have several levels of tests I can easily write, as well:

-  * Parsing and Formatting tests &#8211; make sure &#8220;currencyType&#8221; works consistently, instead of testing 500 different currency inputs in my application
+  * Parsing and Formatting tests &#8211; make sure “currencyType” works consistently, instead of testing 500 different currency inputs in my application
-  * PresentationModel regression tests &#8211; make sure each field in the &#8220;PresentationModel&#8221; has the correct type and length requirements
+  * PresentationModel regression tests &#8211; make sure each field in the “PresentationModel” has the correct type and length requirements

-When I later re-use this model to display a summary of the order, I already have all of the types defined (and tested) in the &#8220;PresentationModel&#8221;, making it impossible to accidentally format one as a currency amount and the other as a plain decimal value.
+When I later re-use this model to display a summary of the order, I already have all of the types defined (and tested) in the “PresentationModel”, making it impossible to accidentally format one as a currency amount and the other as a plain decimal value.

 ## A Knockout Implementation